Applied Blockchain launches FERN to bring security to private blockchain networks

 In order to align incentives for private chains, Applied Blockchain is utilizing inter-ledger technology, which enables token and data transfers between private networks, distributed services providers, and the public network.

-This won’t be the last blockchain issue that needs to be solved before they can become truly ubiquitous, but it’s certainly a step in the right direction.
+This won’t be the last blockchain issue that needs to be solved before the technology can become truly ubiquitous, but it’s certainly a step in the right direction.